Tom Benson Elementary? Jefferson school board might name Kenner school after legendary Saints owner

-The measure was introduced during the Wednesday night meeting of the school board.
-Due to school board policy, the matter will have to be placed on two future meeting agendas before it is approved, said Superintendent Cade Brumley.
+The measure was introduced during the board's meeting Wednesday night.
+Due to board policy, the matter will have to be placed on two future meeting agendas before it can be approved, Superintendent Cade Brumley said.

-But if it goes through, the school would be renamed Tom Benson Elementary School in time for the upcoming 2019-2020 school year, he said.
+However, the school could be renamed Tom Benson Elementary School in time for the upcoming 2019-20 school year, he said.

 "The Saints and Pelicans organization lives here in Jefferson Parish," Brumley said.
 "It makes sense for us to develop a partnership to bring their energy and resources to our schools."